Evolution of density perturbations in fractional cosmology: Linear perturbation in emergent CDM cosmology Linear perturbation in emergent Lambda CDM cosmology

 Substituting $\rho(\mathbf x,t)$ from equation \eqref{pert-rel} into the continuity equation \eqref{con-eq-1}, using the background relation \eqref{con-back}, we obtain the linear perturbed continuity equation:

 where we assumed $\bar\rho\neq0$, $\delta\ll1$ and neglected the product of two small quantities, i.e., $\delta\,\nabla\!\cdot \mathbf u$.

 The perturbed Euler equation is obtained in the same way by substituting the relations \eqref{pert-rel} into the Euler equation \eqref{Eul-eq}.
-Using the background equation \eqref{Eul-back} and neglecting all second–order products such as $(\mathbf u \cdot \nabla_x)\mathbf u$, we obtain:
+Using the background equation \eqref{Eul-back} and neglecting all second-order products such as $(\mathbf u \cdot \nabla_x)\mathbf u$, we obtain:

 As seen, equation \eqref{Eul-lin} differs from the standard Newtonian counterpart only through the additional term $\gamma_{\alpha}(t)$.